 The CIPD report concludes that 'business savvy gives HR credibility and the courage to challenge the relentless pursuit of short term goals that can be detrimental to the long term success of the organization.'
 The report identifies four sets of behaviours characteristic of business savvy HR professional:

 - Understanding the business model at depth: understanding where value is created and destroyed within their employing organizations and being able to identify the points that are people-related which can be improved to drive value and enhance the organization's performance.

 - Generating insight through evidence and data: having the courage to ask questions and seek explanations even when required knowledge is obscured by technical or professional jargon.

+- Connecting with curiosity, purpose and impact: to be curious demonstrate curiosity about why and how the business operates so they can identify opportunities for improvement.
 Business savvy HR professionals do not wait to be asked - they take a proactive approach, making connections across the organization and collaborate at all levels.

 - Leading with integrity, consideration and challenge: serving stakeholders, not power structures, with a strong stewardship role based on the courage to challenge behaviour focused on short term business goals which are detrimental to the organizationís people and its long term success.